How to Make a Visual Essay

 America Needs Nerds

-Before you gather images, video, music and other research for your essay, you will need to think about what you want to say and how you want to present it.
-Start by writing down your claim question and answer.
+Before you gather images, video, music and other research, you will need to think about what you want to say and how you want to present it.
+Start by writing down your main point or your claim question and answer.
 Then answer the following to help you develop your ideas and think about what sort of materials you need to gather for your project.

-- What are the reasons for believing your claim?
+- What are the reasons for believing your thesis?

 - What are some examples to back up those reasons?